-The City of Montréal has unveiled two new programs totaling $ 118.6 million to rehabilitate contaminated land and stimulate sustainable real estate investments.
+The Ville de Montréal has unveiled two new programs totaling $ 118.6 million to rehabilitate contaminated land and stimulate sustainable real estate investments.

-The implementation of these programs is made possible thanks to financial contributions from the Québec government granted to the City of Montreal.
+The implementation of these programs is made possible thanks to financial contributions from the Québec government granted to the Ville de Montréal.

 - The Programme de subvention relatif à la réhabilitation de terrains contaminés (Land decontamination subsidy) benefit for $ 75-million contribution from the Ministère de l’Environnement et de la Lutte contre les changements climatiques (MELCC).
 It targets two categories of projects: municipal and private projects (industrial, commercial, residential, institutional) until the end of 2022;